 Squash thrive in full sun positions.
 They also appreciate warm, sheltered locations.
 Heavy feeders they do best in rich, fertile soil.
 It should also drain well.
 Two weeks before planting, enrich the soil by working in homemade compost or well-rotted manure.
 Organic fertilizer can also be worked into the soil at this stage.

 Growing Squash in Containers

 Remember, growing squash requires a lot of room.
-If you can’t grow them in the open ground try growing them in a large half barrel such as a re-purposed rain barrel.
+If you can’t grow the squash in the open ground try to grow them in a large half barrel such as a re-purposed rain barrel.

 Smaller summer varieties can be grown in containers that are at least 18 inches wide.
 The larger the container you can use the better.
 A large container will require less frequent watering.